Marc MacYoung?

 optimum range.

-basically four main focuses.
+focuses.
 Each focus is valid and worthwhile.
-Each is
+Each is extremely

-extremely specialized and tailored to achieve a certain goal.
-It
+specialized and tailored to achieve a certain goal.
+It is by

 four different focuses that allows you to select the school, style